 You might be thinking to yourself, “3 and 2?
 That's much too restrictive! my patient's regimen is more complicated than that.”
 Well, naturally it is.
 These rules were designed to be restrictive.
 In our opinion FDA has shown a clear bias to naturopathic and integrative medicine.
 The FDA has investigated many unsanitary compounding operations that have resulted in the deaths of patients.
 They have found mold, technicians working without gloves, even toaster ovens used to sterilize tools and instruments!
 (Food & Drug Administration, 2016) It may be inconvenient, but these are people's lives at stake and the FDA takes that very seriously.
 The FDA has issued guidance for patient safety.
 It's up to you to keep your practice safe and in line with the law.
 (Food & Drug Administration, 2017)

 One way to do that is to let Vertisis handle your medicine compounding needs.
-Vertisis is completely USP 797 and 800 compliant with our new, modern pharmacy.
+Vertisis is completely USP 797 compliant with our new, modern pharmacy.
 We pride ourselves on taking a personal touch with each of our valued physicians and patients.
 By becoming our partner, we help shield you from not just one but two potential sources of liability.
 By remaining compliant with state and federal law, we take the burden of regulation off of your practice and help shield you from potential malpractice suits resulting from improperly prepared medication.
 When you administer medication prepared by us, we retain the potential liability for an adverse event, eliminating that exposure for your practice.
 To learn more please feel free to contact us and discover why integrative and naturopathic doctors are choosing Vertisis Custom Pharmacy.